 Walking the Wall

 2014 marks 25 years since the fall of the Berlin Wall, and though only traces of its physical presence remain, repercussions can still be felt through many walks of life in the German capital.
 In the course of our Walking the Wall tour, we'll piece together the history and legacy of Berlin's shattering postwar experience.
+See our guide on How to Tour the Berlin Wall.

 From Bauhaus to Futurism: Berlin’s 20th Century Architecture